django-hurricane/django-hurricane/docs/usage.rst

 be 200 to indicate the success of receiving webhook.

 **Creating new webhook types**
-The new webhook types can be specified in an easy manner in the hurricane/webhooks/webhook_types.py file.
+The new webhook types can be specified easily in the hurricane/webhooks/webhook_types.py file.
 They need to specify Webhook class as a parent class.
 After creating a new webhook class, you can specify a new argument of the management command to parametrize the url, to which webhook will be sent.
 Then, you can just create an object of webhook and run it at the place in code, where it should be executed.
 Run method should have several methods i.e. url (to which